dequelabs/axe-core-gems/CONTRIBUTOR.md

 6. Cucumber for smoke tests
 7. Node/npm are necessary for pulling down the axe-core package

-## Ruby Version management
+## Ruby version management

-[rbenv](https://github.com/sstephenson/rbenv) is recommended but you may also use [rvm](https://rvm.io/), [chruby](https://github.com/postmodern/chruby) or other ruby version manager of your choice.
+[rbenv](https://github.com/rbenv/rbenv) is recommended but you may also use [rvm](https://rvm.io/), [chruby](https://github.com/postmodern/chruby) or other ruby version manager of your choice.
 2.0.0-p481 is the official minimum version, as it is the default Ruby bundled with OS X Mavericks, but the gem *ought* to support 1.9 and above.

 The `.ruby-version` is intentionally ignored from the repo for the same reason that `Gemfile.lock` should not be committed.
 See http://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/ for more clarification.

+## Node version management

+Similar to rbenv, [nodenv](https://github.com/nodenv/nodenv) is the recommended node version manager if you have or need multiple versions of node installed simultaneously.

 ## Bundler